RhinoCoder/Computer-Graphics-From-Scratch-openGL/README.md

-Computer Graphics: A showcase scene with implemented lighting,shadows, openGL.
+# Computer Graphics: A showcase scene with implemented Lighting,Shadows using OpenGL
+More detailed document and explanation will be provided.